imrafaelmerino/json-values/README.md

     * _JsDouble_
     * _JsBigInt_
     * _JsBigDec_
 * The singleton _JsNothing.NOTHING_ represents nothing.
-It's not part on any specification.
+It's not part of any specification.
 It's a convenient type that makes certain functions that return a JsElem total on their arguments.
 For example, the function _JsElem get(JsPath)_ is total because returns a JsElem for every JsPath.
 If there is no element located at a path, it returns _NOTHING_.
-In other functions like _Json putIfPresent(Function<JsElem,JsElem>)_, this type comes in handy as well because it's possible, just returning _JsNothing.NOTHING_ , not to insert anything even if an element is present.
+In other functions like _Json putIfPresent(Function<JsElem, JsElem>)_, this type comes in handy as well because it's possible, just returning _JsNothing.NOTHING_, not to insert anything even if an element is present.
 #### 0.3 - JsPair
 Unfortunately, there are no tuples in Java. _JsPair_ is a pair which represents an element of a _Json_ and the position where it's located at: